Halal snack pack: History

-The group has Muslim and non-Muslim members, who refer to one another as "brothers and sisters".
-Users on the site have been derided by other users at times for putting tomato sauce or salad on the dish, which the site discourages, referring to such users as "haram dingos".
-The site also states that such users who add tomato sauce or salad may be banned from the group.

-The former Australian Labor Party Senator Sam Dastyari is a member of the Halal Snack Pack Appreciation Society, and has publicly stated support for halal products and certification.

-Some kebab shops and restaurants have realised significantly increased sales after being reviewed on the group's Facebook page.
-For example, Metro One in the inner west area of Sydney had revenue increases of over 75% after being featured on the site as making one of the best halal snack packs in the city.

 In popular culture

-In July 2016, then Labor Senator Sam Dastyari invited the One Nation party leader Pauline Hanson out for a halal snack pack after she won a Senate seat in the 2016 Australian federal election.
+In July 2016, then-Labor Senator Sam Dastyari invited the One Nation party leader Pauline Hanson out for a halal snack pack after she won a Senate seat in the 2016 Australian federal election.
 She rejected his proposal, saying, “It’s not happening, not interested in halal, thank you”.
 Hanson then elaborated, stating, “I’m not interested in it.
 I don’t believe in halal certification,” and went on to claim that “98 percent of Australians” opposed it.
 In response, several Australian restaurants created a Pauline Hanson-inspired halal snack pack.
 There has also been a GoFundMe campaign to turn Hanson's former fish and chip shop into a pop-up halal snack pack stand.

 Similar dishes

-The "AB" dish in Adelaide is gyros meat topped with chips, tomato sauce, chilli sauce, barbecue sauce, and garlic sauce.
+The "AB" dish in Adelaide is yiros meat topped with chips, garlic sauce or chilli sauce, and sometimes barbecue sauce or tomato sauce.
 The dish is sometimes served with alcoholic beverages.
 Two restaurants in Adelaide claim they invented the dish: the North Adelaide Burger Bar (also known as the Red & White) between 1969 and 1972, and the Blue & White in 1989.
 The "AB" may be placed at the centre of the table and shared.

+The Healthy Snack Pack is a variant of the Halal Snack Pack where the chips are replaced by a choice of salad.